netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

        <details>
        <summary>kubernetes_url</summary>

           This variable is an optional field for the Citrix ingress controller to register for events.
-If you do not specify it explicitly, the Citrix ingress controller use internal KubeAPIServer IP address.
+If you do not specify it explicitly, the Citrix ingress controller uses the internal Kubernetes API server IP address.

        </details>
        <details>
        <summary>LOGLEVEL</summary>

          This variable is used for controlling the logs generated from the Citrix ingress controller.
 Following options are available.
-By default log level is DEBUG.
+By default the log level is DEBUG.
          * CRITICAL
          * ERROR
          * WARNING